Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 c) BSE Listing portal and NSE Electronic Application Processing System portal (“NEAPS”):

-website of the Company to track and redress the investor complaints and disputes in a speedy manner.
+Company to track and redress the investor complaints and disputes in a speedy manner.

-d) SCORES (SEBI complaints redress system):
+d) SCORES (SEBI Complaints Redress System):

 SCORES is an online grievance redressal facilitation platform provided by SEBI.
 Complainants can lodge